microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 <a name="Summary"></a>
 ## Summary

 When you're finished using the site, you should delete the resource group containing it.
 Deleting the resource group deletes all of the resources inside it (including the storage account, the blobs uploaded to it, and the App Service), removes all traces of this lab from your account, and prevents any further charges from being incurred for it.
-To delete the resource group, simply open the resource-group blade in the portal and click **Delete** at the top of the blade.
+To delete the resource group, simply open the resource-group blade in the portal and click **Delete resource group** at the top of the blade.
 You will be asked to type the resource group's name to confirm that you want to delete it, because once deleted, a resource group can't be recovered.

 There is much more that you could do to develop Intellipix and to leverage Azure even further.
 For example, you could add support for authenticating users and deleting photos, and rather than force the user to wait for Cognitive Services to process a photo following an upload, you could use [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) to call the Computer Vision API asynchronously each time an image is added to blob storage.
 You could even use Cognitive Services to detect faces in the photos and analyze the emotions depicted by those faces.
 With the cloud as your platform, the sky is the limit (pun intended).